johnbeve/PHI-696/Project-2/README.md

 - 'C' is a concept, which in ALC is synonymous to a class, set, or type.
 The inverse role relation means that 'C is being r'd by all xs' ( ∃r-.C) or 'only being r'd by all xs' (∀r-.C)

 (c) <=nr and <=nr.C
 - '<=n' in either case is a number restriction meaning 'fewer or equal to n instances'.
-The first expression specifies there are fewer than or equal to n instances of the relation 'r', while the second is an element of the concept C set and therefore means there are 'fewer than or equal to n instances of the relation r bearing in C'.
+The first expression specifies there are fewer than or equal to n instances of relation 'r's bearers, while the second is an element of the concept C set and therefore means there are 'fewer than or equal to n instances of the relation r bearing in a member of concept C'.

 (d) ∃r-.C and ∃r-.{a}
 - An inverse role is focusing on the variable that is being related to in the syntax.
 'C' is a concept, which in ALC is synonymous to a class, set, or type.
 There could be multiple instances of C being 'r'd'. '{a}', on the other hand, is an atomic concept.
 It is the only one of its kind.
 It is also being 'r'd' by some variable, but there are no interchangeable entities just like it.
+...
+- After help from Karl, I now know that ∃r-.C refers to all members of some concept C being r'd by every instance of some variable. ∃r-.{a} means the individual a is being r'd by every instance of some variable.

 ```

 7. There is a delightfully helpful subreddit called "ELI5" which stands for something like "explain it like I'm 5" where users post conceptually challenging questions and other users attempt to provide explanations in simple, jargon-free, terms that presumably a 5 year-old could understand.
 Using this as a model, explain the _finite model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.
 - I got help here from https://vimeo.com/65392670 and https://philosophy.stackexchange.com/questions/15525/how-is-first-order-logic-complete-but-not-decidable#:~:text=First%2Dorder%20logic%20is%20complete,or%20is%20not%20logically%20entailed.

 - Languages in logic are like special clubs, and these clubs can be used to make new clubs about whatever we're interested in.
 Sometimes, us logicians (logical people) want to know if something new can be part of a club or not.
 We can test it out by treating what we're interested in like a new member, and seeing if it gets along with the other members.
 If we can count the number of steps it takes before we can tell if everybody gets along or not, our club has the finite model property.

 - The finite model property is important because it gives us a helpful routine that makes figuring out these clubs a lot simpler.
 Sometimes all we need is three members to tell us they can't handle a new member.
 - Now, sometimes we don't want to limit the members of these clubs.
 Then it's more about making sure there can be space for everybody, even if that takes more work.
 When we're thinking about clubs like this, we don't need the finite model property so much.
+...
+- Here are some notes from Jieming: "...it seems if we define a club member as, say being interested in xxx, then, even though there is no limit requirement to the number of club members, it can also have the finite model property."
+- Here is a note from Karl: "Finite model property (FMP): Any satisfiable concept can be satisfied by a finite model.
+Tree model property (TMP): Any satisfiable concept can be satisfied by a tree model.
+When I read Baadar’s book, I find the following points: (1) Finite model property (FMP) can be used to design a decidable algorithm for the satisfiability of its concepts.
+...

 8. Following up on the preceding , explain the _tree model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.
 - One way logicians (logical people) think about what we're interested is by picturing it like it's the trunk of a tree.